 The very fact that she could not legally procure an abortion, and her ability to sign her name to a piece of paper to start her case were all Weddington and Coffee really needed from her.
 This is what Ms. McCorvey told me.

 They had their eyes on a Supreme Court case before they even filed the case locally in Dallas.
 We all know how it played out, legally.

 Ms. McCorvey grabbed me a copy of her autobiography, signed it for me, and let me keep it.
 However, by the end of the conversation, she made it clear to me that she doesn’t make a habit of discussing her case in depth, like she had with me.

 I still treasure that talk with Norma McCorvey.
 I am confident not everyone was aware of all this about her, so I wanted to share this with the readers of this blog.

-So, will you please join me in saying a prayer for her?
+I ran into Ms. McCorvey from time to time, and I encourage you to continue to pray for her, as she has since passed away.
 And let us also pray that those others that are deeply entrenched in the abortion industry that they too would be converted out of there.

 Finally, here is a pro-life commercial Norma McCorvey did, the Jane Roe of Roe v.
 Wade.